JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 The main and secondary nodes operate under the same license.

-Secondary notes use the same authentication settings as the main server.
+Secondary nodes use the same authentication settings as the main server.

 ## Global Settings